SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Before anything else...

 By default, players are not allowed to use WorldEdit.
-Only those tagged as a builder can use its features.
-To make yourself a builder, enter `/tag @s add builder` in chat.
+Only those tagged as with worldedit can use its features.
+To give yourself all worldedit permissions, enter `/tag @s add worldedit` in chat.
 You should then receive a message saying that you have been giving WorldEdit permissions.

 !!!
 Tip

-    You can also make other players builders by changing `@s` to the player's name.
+    You can also give other players worldedit permissions by changing `@s` to the player's name.
 You'll need to surround it in quotes if it has a space in it.
-Eg: `/tag "Steve Wanderer" add builder`
+Eg: `/tag "Steve Wanderer" add worldedit`

 ## Going places